 EBIT directly deducts the cost incurred from the earnings whereas the second equation adds back the interest and taxes as EBIT itself says that it is earnings before interest and taxes.
 This distinction is different as it allows the users to understand the concept of EBIT from two different perspectives.

-If the interest is the main source of income of the business like in case of bank and financial institutions then such interest income is to be included in the Earnings Before Interest and Tax.
+If interest is the main source of income of the business-like in case of bank and financial institutions then such interest income is to be included in the Earnings Before Interest and Tax.